fbpx Skip to content

 Accommodations: Hotel, 3-5 people per room.

-Orientation: Mandatory orientation on Saturday, November 4, 2023, in Elizabethtown, KY.
+Orientation: Mandatory orientation on Saturday, November 8, 2025 in Louisville, KY.
 Go to our Orientation page for more information.

 Courses